aeirola/react-native-svg-app-icon/docs/generated_files.md

 # Generated images

-All images are generated from a single source file, but are processed in different ways to produce optimal results for eacth platform and device.
+All icon images are generated from a single source file, but are processed in different ways to produce optimal results for eacth platform and device.

-This document describes the different images being produced.
+This document describes how the different images are being produced.

 ## Android